lindseypgill/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ```

 ## Links

-For information on syntax for links, see [Use links in documentation](how-to-write-links.md)
+For information on using links, see [Using Links In Documentation](/hdoc-guide/hdocbook/using-links.md)

 ## Lists - Numbered and Bulleted